Ant64 Graphics Architecture — A Chipset, Not a GPU

 • Unpack compressed or packed data streams

-his allows the CPU to describe work instead of performing it.
+The CPU describes work instead of performing it.

 Advanced Rendering Extensions